FhermiLevel/Employee-Attrition-Analysis/README.md

 ### 1. MySQL (Database & Data Preparation)

-MySQL is used as the **relational database backend** for this project.
+MySQL was used as the **relational database backend** for this project.

 **MySQL is used for:**